PgBiel/elembic/src/element.typ

   }
   assert(type(filter) == dictionary and filter-key in filter, message: "elembic: element.cond-set: invalid filter, please pass just 'custom-element' or use 'custom-element.with(...)' to generate a filter.") assert("elements" in filter, message: "elembic: element.cond-set: this filter is missing the 'elements' field; this indicates it comes from an element generated with an outdated elembic version.
-Please use an element made with an up-to-date elembic version.") assert(filter.elements != (:), message: "elembic: element.cond-set: this filter appears to not be restricted to any elements.
-It must apply to exactly one element (the one receiving the set rule).") assert(filter.elements.len() == 1, message: "elembic: element.cond-set: this filter appears to apply to more than one element.
+Please use an element made with an up-to-date elembic version.") assert(filter.elements != (:), message: "elembic: element.cond-set: this filter appears to not be restricted to any elements and is thus impossible to match.
+It must apply to exactly one element (the one receiving the set rule).
+Consider using a different filter.") assert(filter.elements != none, message: "elembic: element.cond-set: this filter appears to apply to any element.
+It must apply to exactly one element (the one receiving the set rule).
+Consider using an 'and' filter, e.g. 'e.filters.and(wibble, e.not(wibble.with(a: 10)))' instead of just 'e.not(wibble.with(a: 10))', to restrict it.") assert(filter.elements.len() == 1, message: "elembic: element.cond-set: this filter appears to apply to more than one element.
 It must apply to exactly one element (the one receiving the set rule).") let (eid, elem) = filter.elements.pairs().first()